Untoldhacker-Dev/friendly-octo-fortnight/README.md

 ## How to Login to Admin panel?

-#### run /setup, an In-App Admin panel will open, set all the values, also /panel is available then.dd / Remove funds - Send funds or Remove funds from an user's balance by it's telegram id.
+#### run /setup, an In-App Admin panel will open, set all the values, also /panel is available then

-## How to Login to Admin panel?
-#### The first one to start the bot will be it's admin (You can remove admin_chat property to reset admin to null); After starting the bot (At first) the bot will inform your with further instructions to login admin panel.
 ![Admin Panel](https://github.com/Untoldhacker-Dev/pictoQue/blob/main/Screenshot_2021-11-06-14-40-34-952.jpeg)